reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 - Why Effects are reactive, and event handlers are not
 - What to do when you want a part of your Effect's code to not be reactive
 - What Effect Events are, and how to extract them from your Effects
-- How to read the latest props and state from Effects using Effect Events
+- How to read the latest props and State from Effects using Effect Events

 </YouWillLearn>